 - It may be a bit pricey for some users.

-It comes with excellent build quality with two trigger inputs for external pads.
-You can connect to acoustic drums and enjoy a fantastic performance.
+The drum brain comes with excellent build quality with two trigger inputs for external pads.
+You can connect to an acoustic drum set and enjoy a fantastic performance.

-The TM2 module from Roland carries 162 professional sounds inputs and an SD slot for more addition.
+The TM2 electronic drum module instruments from Roland carry 162 professional sounds inputs and an SD slot for more addition.
 This lets you play external sounds alongside portable ones.

 Unfortunately, it is limited to only two trigger inputs.
-You might need to check out another option if you wanted to expand it into a hybrid drum set.
+You might need to check out another option if you wanted to expand it into the hybrid acoustic drum kits.

 - Highly compact and portable